 Students with an Associate in Arts degree have an opportunity to earn a bachelor's degree on the NFCC campus through an articulation agreement with Saint Leo University.
 Such agreements are sometimes referred to as "2 + 2" programs.
-On the NFCC campus, Saint Leo University offers Bachelor of Arts degrees in business administration, criminal justice, elementary education, psychology, and human services administration and Bachelor of Science degrees in computer information systems and health care management.
+On the NFCC campus, Saint Leo University offers Bachelor of Arts degrees in business administration, criminal justice, elementary education, psychology, and human services administration and a Bachelor of Science degree in health care management.
 Degree seeking students must be admitted to the specific university and a degree program.
 For an application packet contact the university directly at (850) 973-3356 or madison@saintleo.edu.